yereverluvinunclebert/GDIP-Image-List/README.md

              * You have full control as it is FOSS.
              * The usage syntax is very similar to Rich Clients for easy drop-in replacement.
              * It is quicker to pull images from the dictionary than directly from file.
-             * If used with Elroys standard picture Ex project it can parse and render alpha images (PNGs &c) directly to VB6 picture/imageboxes.
+             * If used with Elroy's standard picture Ex project it can parse and render alpha images (PNGs &c) directly to VB6 picture/imageboxes.

              Limitations?

-             * You cant currently use this imageList with RichClient as Olafs code is designed specifically to work with his own imageList, eg. CC.RenderSurfaceContent
+             * You can't currently use this imageList with RichClient as Olaf's code is designed specifically to work with his own imageList, eg. CC.RenderSurfaceContent
-             * VB6 still cant handle PNGs with alpha unless you use something like Elroys standard picture Ex project.
+             * VB6 still cant handle PNGs with alpha unless you use something like Elroys standard picture Ex project or GDI+ render to a VB6 control.

              Usage:

              Add a public or private variable to a module (BAS) in order to create a new GDI+ image list instance.
-             * Public gdipImageList As New cGdipImageList
+             **Public gdipImageList As New cGdipImageList**

              Add a public variable to a module (BAS) to provide an instance counter for each usage of the class.
-             * Public gGdipImageListInstanceCount As Long
+             **Public gGdipImageListInstanceCount As Long**

              gdipImageList.AddImage "about-icon-dark", App.Path & "\Resources\images\about-icon-dark-1010.jpg"
              Set imgAbout.Picture = gdipImageList.Picture("about-icon-dark")